 - Cold Drip Method: Don’t mind more work if it means a quicker cold brew coffee?
 Drip vs. immersion is a trade-off of time vs. attention.
 It only takes three to five hours to make cold brew with the drip method, but it requires semi-constant supervision.

 So let’s all just chill out—coffee that’s cold can be just as satisfying and delicious as what you might normally pour into that cup.
-There's no one way to make cold brew, so if you give it a try be sure to have fun with it.
+There's not just one way to make cold brew, so if you give it a try, be sure to have fun with it.
 Even that cold, dead heart of yours will start pumping again for this DIY cold brew coffee.